anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 >Note: In case you're wondering why "deploy" argument is being used to update a Cloud Function, it's because there is no update command that updates a Cloud Function.
 Updation is done via "deploy" argument.
 Update happens when the function name and region is the same and the user running the command has `cloudfunctions.function.update` permission.

-### Permission Required for Updating a Cloud Function via Cloud Function API (gRPC & REST)
+### APIs and Permissions Required for Updating a Cloud Function via Cloud Function API (gRPC & REST)

 <table>
   <tr>